 Fee: House – 20 Kuna = €2.69 = $3.32; Museum 60 Kuna = €8.06 = $9.97

 This is the main square of the Old Town.
 Here, you can admire the 15th century St. Mark’s Cathedral that was built from Korcula limestone by Italian and local masters.
-Inside, you can see the works of Tintoretto and modern work of famous Croatian sculptor.
+Inside, you can see the works of Tintoretto and the modern work of a famous Croatian sculptor.

-Go up the bell tower for fantastic views of the Adriatic Sea and red colored rooftops of the town.
+Go up the bell tower for fantastic views of the Adriatic Sea and red-colored rooftops of the town.
 The staircase leading to the bell tower is so narrow that there’s a traffic light indicating if you should start to climb or not.
 Besides, its quite curvy, so be prepared to get a bit of nausea.

 Fee: 20 Kuna = €3.36 = $4.15

+One of the things to do in Korcula is to watch a local dance performance.
 Korcula’s most famous tradition is the Moreska sword dance, a highly choreographed dance with real sabers that first appeared in Spain in the 13th century and spread throughout the Mediterranean.

 Usually, I am skeptical of such tours, but Oto wanted to try and I said why not.
 Maybe we can see something interesting.
-I don’t know if it was a bad timing or it always happens like that, but we barely saw any fish, but we did see underwater plants if that helps 😀
+I don’t know if it was bad timing or it always happens like that, but we barely saw any fish, but we did see underwater plants if that helps 😀

 Fee: 90 Kuna = €12.09 = $14.94

-Drink the famous Wine GRK
+Drink the famous wine GRK

 One of the things to do in Korcula is to try wine, especially Grk.
 This grape variety is cultivated on the sandy soils of Lumbarda town on this island where it grows at its best.
-Grk in Croatian means bitter, however, the wine is dry white and has a high acidity, with a bit of pine taste.
+Grk in Croatian means bitter, however, the wine is dry white and has high acidity, with a bit of pine taste.